In the Zine House: The Hallway and the Balcony

-In the final part of Lea Cooper’s six-part series about the study of zines in the medical humanities, we move through the Hallway and out onto the Balcony to consider zines, libraries and research.
+In the final part of Lea Cooper’s series about zines in the medical humanities, we move through the Hallway and out onto the Balcony to consider zines, libraries and research.

-In Part Two of Lea Cooper’s six-part series about the study of zines in the medical humanities, we move from the bedroom to the living room, where we encounter zines about trauma and memory.
+In part two of Lea Cooper’s series about zines in the medical humanities, we encounter zines about trauma and memory in the living room.

 Novelist Sarah Marie Graye discusses how the Mary Rose ship helped her reconceive chronic illness and trauma